bbauska/zombiePolitics/README.md

 a culture of cruelty.
-No warnings appear on the labels of these violent videos and films suggesting that the line between catharsis and desensitization may become blurred, making it more difficult for them to raise questions about what it means “to live in a society that produces, markets, and supports such products.”23
+No warnings appear on the labels of these violent videos and films suggesting that the line between catharsis and desensitization may become blurred, making it more difficult for them to raise questions about what it means "to live in a society that produces, markets, and supports such products."23</p>

-But these hyper-violent cultural products also form part of a corrupt pedagog­ ical assemblage and cultural apparatus that makes it all the more difficult to recog­ nize the hard realities of power and material violence at work through militarism, a winner-take-all economy marked by punishing inequalities, and a national secu­
+<p>But these hyper-violent cultural products also form part of a corrupt pedagog­
+ical assemblage and cultural apparatus that makes it all the more difficult to recog­ nize the hard realities of power and material violence at work through militarism, a winner-take-all economy marked by punishing inequalities, and a national secu­